Mobile Device Privacy & Security

 Androids are popular because they are inexpensive and offer much more customization than iOS.
 Androids allow for third-party app stores like F-Droid and “sideloading” apps directly without an app store, which can increase your privacy but also opens the possibility of installing a malicious app if you’re not careful.
 However, Google’s process for vetting apps in the official Play Store is not as comprehensive compared to Apple’s App Store, meaning that malicious apps in the official Play Store are relatively common.
 Androids do suffer from generally having a shorter support lifecycle - usually 2-3 years tops - and sometimes struggle with pushing out updates in a timely manner.
 This is due to the fact that Androids are made by a variety of manufacturers who must modify each new version to be compatible with their devices, thus extending the time between the upstream release and when it arrives in the hands of the end user.
 (Source, source.)
 If you choose to go the Android route, I strongly recommend the Google Pixel.
 They receive the longest support of any Android device (up to 7 years for some models), have the best hardware security, get updates quicker than other manufacturers, and you won’t get “bloatware” apps preinstalled or submitting data to additional third parties like you would normally be involved if you got a device from a manufacturer like Samsung, LG, etc (plus you’ll have the best selection of custom operating systems if you decide to take that step in the future).

 iPhones are popular with the people who want a device that “just works.”
 Unlike Android, pushing out updates is incredibly fast because all devices are manufactured directly by Apple with very little variation between the hardware.
 Additionally, the Apple App store has a stricter approval system for apps than Google Play, meaning that it’s harder to place malicious apps in the App Store than the Google Play Store.
 (Source.)
 Malicious apps do sometimes still get through, but it’s less common.
-Apple devices also tend to be supported for many years, sometimes 5 or 6 or more.
+Apple devices are guaranteed at least 5 years of support (source), but are frequently still receiving security updates even longer (example).
 However, Apple’s ecosystem is heavily locked down - which is great for security but means that you can load any alternative operating systems or third-party apps (there is currently an effort being made in the EU to force Apple to open up to third-party app stores and sideloading, however it’s not going well and current implementations by Apple are accurately being accused of being “malicious compliance”).

 Regarding privacy, I believe that Apple collects just as much information about you as Google does.
 The difference is that Apple does not rely on advertising - especially targeted advertising - as heavily as Google.
 While Apple does sell some ad space, the information primarily remains in-house for product improvement purposes.
 This is a very slight edge over Google, though with the changes recommended in the coming pages you can significantly reduce the data collected in both cases, making the choice largely personal preference in the end.
 Apple has also consistently been the leader in implenting features that improve user privacy and security such as App Tracking Transparency, per-app permission toggles, and Advanced Data Protection.
 Regardless of the device you choose, I highly discourage you from ever jailbreaking or rooting your phone.
 Compromising a phone like that disables many of the security features, prevents you from getting security updates, and generally makes you significantly more susceptible to malware.